jzbor/spotify_sentiment_analysis/README.md

 # Spotify Sentiment Analysis
 This is a small tool to help with sentiment analysis on Spotify listening histories.
-It history data, which can be requested by the users in combination with metadata provided by the [Spotify Web API](https://developer.spotify.com/documentation/web-api).
+It processes history data, which can be [requested by the users](https://www.spotify.com/us/account/privacy/) in combination with metadata provided by the [Spotify Web API](https://developer.spotify.com/documentation/web-api).

 ## Installation
 1. First you need to install Python 3 (tested with 3.10) and poetry